robotics-upo/D-LIO/README.md

     - **robust_kernel_scale**

 These parameters allow you to fine-tune the node’s behavior, including settings related to the input cloud topics, IMU data, grid size, calibration, and solver configurations, among others.
+⚠️ **Note:** This node has been tested with Ouster LiDAR.
+For other sensors, the unwarp module is not yet adapted, so it will run without performing the unwarp.

 ## 4. Output Data and Services
 When the code is launched, it automatically stores a CSV file containing the odometric pose information every time an optimization occurs, synchronized to the LiDAR frequency.